 Abstract acrylic painting tips for beginners

 Find nine tips for beginner abstract painters in this video by Indie Ru and watch the process of this beautiful purple and blue painting.
 Indie starts the painting by layering modelling paste on the canvas.
 This provides a textural base for colours.
 Paint over the modelling paste with acrylic and get creative to achieve your desired effects.
+If you want more abstract art ideas, check out our guide.

 Realism art videos for beginners